Ardales

 On the hill above the town is the historic church and higher still are the ruins of the Ardales Castle.
 At the peak of the hill is the hermitage Ermita del Calvario.
 The infamous Caminito del Rey is nearby.

-A paper published in 2021 disclosed that the Cave of Ardales (cueva de doña Trinidad Grund) contains pigments deposited by Middle Paleolithic Neanderthals some 64,800 years ago.
+It has been claimed that the Cave of Ardales (cueva de doña Trinidad Grund) contains pigments deposited by Middle Paleolithic Neanderthals some 64,800 years ago.
+This dating, and the possibility of Neanderthal cave art, is disputed on the physical-chemical evidence.